mchorse/reads/content/commander-changelog.md

+## Version 1.0.2

+This is a tiny update that adds `/forinc` command, which is like `/forin` command, but for client side commands.

+**Compatible** with McLib `1.0.2`.
+It doesn't mean that future versions of McLib would be incompatible, but older versions are most likely incompatible.

+* Added `/forinc` command, which is like `/forin` command, but the difference is that it executes client side commands

 ## Version 1.0.1

 Second update of Commander mod.
 This update now makes Commander mod depend upon McLib (version 1.0.2) mod, and also adds multiple commands in line parsing.